dedis/cothority/README.md

 ## DeterLab

-If you use the `-deploy deterlab` option, then you will have to enter the name of the DeterLab-installation, your username, project- and experiment-name.
+If you use the `-deploy deterlab` option, then you are prompted to enter the name of the DeterLab-installation, your username, and the project- and experiment-name.
 To make your life as a cothority-developer simpler, there are some flags that are only to be used when deploying to DeterLab:

 * `-nobuild`: don't build any of the helpers which is useful if you're working on the main code
 * `-build "helper1,helper2"`: only build the helpers, separated by a ",", which speeds up recompiling

 ### SSH-keys
-For convenience, we recommend that you upload a public ssh-key to the DeterLab site.
-If your ssh-key is protected through a passphrase (which should be the case for security reasons!) we further recommend that you add your private key to your ssh-agent / keychain.
+For convenience, we recommend that you upload a public SSH-key to the DeterLab site.
+If your SSH-key is protected through a passphrase (which should be the case for security reasons!) we further recommend that you add your private key to your SSH-agent / keychain.
+Afterwards you only need to unlock your SSH-agent / keychain once (per session) and can access all your stored keys without typing the passphrase each time.

 **OSX:**

+You can store your SSH-key directly in the OSX-keychain by executing:

 ```
-/usr/bin/ssh-add -K ~/.ssh/<your private ssh key>
+$ /usr/bin/ssh-add -K ~/.ssh/<your private ssh key>
 ```

-Make sure that you actually use the `ssh-add` program that comes with your OSX installation.
-Those installed through [homebrew](http://brew.sh/), [MacPorts](https://www.macports.org/) etc. **do not support** the `-K` flag.
+Make sure that you actually use the `ssh-add` program that comes with your OSX installation, since those installed through [homebrew](http://brew.sh/), [MacPorts](https://www.macports.org/) etc. **do not support** the `-K` flag per default.

 **Linux:**

+Make sure that the `ssh-agent` is running.
+Afterwards you can add your SSH-key via:

 ```
-TODO.
+$ ssh-add ~/.ssh/<your private ssh key>
 ```